-In May 2009, the Legislative Yuan passed an amendment to Article 5 of the Income Tax Law, which reduces the income tax rate of profit-seeking enterprises from 25% to 20% effective in 2010.
-Furthermore, in May 2010, the Legislative Yuan passed the amendment of Article 5 of the Income Tax Law, which reduced the income tax rate of profit-seeking enterprises from 20% to 17%, effective on January 1, 2010.
-We benefit from tax incentives generally available to technology companies in the Republic of China, including tax credits of up to 30% of the amount of some of our research and development, automation and employee training expenditures in accordance with the Statute for Upgrading Industries.
-We also qualify for tax benefits at a rate of 5% to 15% of our investment amount for qualified equipment and technology.
+The income tax rate for profit-seeking enterprises is 17% in the Republic of China.
+We benefit from tax incentives, including tax credits of up to 15% of some of our research and development expenses in accordance with the Statute for Innovating Industries.
+We also qualify for tax benefits at a rate of 5% to 15% of our investment amount for qualified equipment and technology under the Statute for Upgrading Industries.
 However, due to the expiration of the Statute for Upgrading Industries at the end of 2009, we will no longer receive tax credits for new investments in automation, employee training expenditures incurred, and equipment and technology purchased after January 2010.
-In addition, tax credit rate for Innovating Industries enacted on May 12, 2010.
-As a result, though our effective tax rate was 22.3%, 15.8% and 15.2% in 2009, 2010 and 2011, respectively, the smaller scope of tax credits and lower tax credit rate will reduce the tax credits amount that we could benefit from in the future.
-Therefore, we expect that our effective tax rate in the future will not be lower compared to that of 2011.
+As a result, though our effective tax rate was 15.8%, 15.2% and 16.1% in 2010, 2011 and 2012, respectively, our effective tax rate may rise in the future because of fewer tax incentives.

 In 1997, the Income Tax Law of the Republic of China was amended to integrate corporate income tax and stockholder dividend tax to eliminate the double taxation effect for resident stockholders of Taiwan companies.
 Under the amendment, all retained earnings generated from January 1, 1998 and not distributed to stockholders as dividends in the following year are assessed with a 10% retained earnings tax.
 See "Item 10.
-Additional Information-E. Taxation-Republic of China Taxation-Dividends."
+Additional Information-E. Taxation-Republic of China Taxation-Dividends".
 This has not had an impact on our financial results of operations because of our high dividend payout policy.